 If, in light of the outbreak of the coronavirus, you have any questions related to your residence permit application and/or current Swedish migration laws/legal practice, please contact the Migration Agency.

 To keep up to date with any potential future amendments and exemptions for international students affected by the coronavirus outbreak, please visit the Migration Agency website regularly.
-On July 15, 2020, the Migration Agency updated their FAQ regarding residence permits for students during the coronavirus pandemic.

 If your current permit for studies is about to expire, but you haven’t yet graduated, you will need to apply for an extension of your existing permit.
 In order to stay in Sweden whilst the Migration Agency processes your application, you will need to submit your application before your then current permit expires.
 We recommend that you read through the list of required documentation thoroughly before applying, to ensure that you meet the requirements; especially with regards to the full-time study requirement.